'Real Housewives of New Jersey' couple get prison in fraud case

 The Towaco, New Jersey, couple entered plea deals in March, admitting to bankruptcy fraud and conspiracy to commit mail and wire fraud.

-Joe Giudice also pleaded guilty to failure to file tax returns on income totaling nearly $1 million.
+Joe Giudice also pleaded guilty to failure to file tax returns on income totalling nearly $1 million.

 He could have been sentenced to up to 46 months in prison.
 Teresa Giudice faced up to 27 months.